The Bachelor (Australian TV series) season 1: Episode 10

 A limo pulled up and we see Tim and Katherine head off to a surprise date.
-Tim is concerned about Katherine as she is still quite reserved but he wanted to know if the feelings and great night they previously shared back at his place, could be rekindled.
-They finally arrived in the dark of night to a paddock – Tim covers Kath's eyes and walks her to a machine and tells her to pull the lever whereupon a Fun Fair amusement park lit up.
+Tim is concerned about Katherine as she is still quite reserved, but he wanted to know if the feelings and great night they previously shared back at his place, could be rekindled.
+They finally arrived in the dark of night to a paddock – Tim covers Katherine's eyes and walks her to a machine and tells her to pull the lever whereupon a Fun Fair amusement park lit up.
 After going on various rides and making fairy floss, they made their way to some hay bales to have champagne and to talk.
-Although a rose was tantalizingly sitting beside them, Tim elected not to give Katherine the rose as he didn't want to get swept up on the date and make a rash decision.
+Although a rose was tantalizingly sitting beside them, Tim elected not to give Katherine the rose as he did not want to get swept up on the date and make a rash decision.
 Katherine returned to the house with two stuffed animals but no rose, much to the remaining contestant's quiet delight.